 Recent research conducted in Illinois by Dr. Adam Davis, USDA-ARS plant ecologist at the University of Illinois, has examined these important questions.
 Results from these experiments have demonstrated that there are few landscape-level barriers to the establishment of Palmer amaranth populations in Illinois, and that these populations, once established, are competitive with crop species.
 In other words, these results indicate that it’s not a question of if Palmer amaranth will become established in Illinois, but rather when and where it will become established.

 For the past two seasons, weed scientists at the University of Illinois and Southern Illinois University have conducted surveys (field and laboratory) to determine where in Illinois Palmer amaranth now occurs.
 Figure 1 illustrates the current known distribution of Palmer amaranth in Illinois based on 2012–2013 surveys by university weed scientists.
-Palmer amaranth populations have been confirmed in counties colored orange or blue; orange designates glyphosate-resistant populations are present in these counties while green designates counties from which samples have been submitted but analysis was not completed at the time of publication.
+Palmer amaranth populations have been confirmed in counties colored orange or blue; orange designates glyphosate-resistant populations are present in these counties.
 It should be neither construed nor assumed that Palmer amaranth populations occur only in the counties colored on this map.
 It is altogether likely that Palmer amaranth populations are present in many other counties.

 Similar to female waterhemp plants, female Palmer amaranth plants produce an abundance of seeds.
 These small black seeds are easily moved within and between fields in myriad ways, including harvesting and tillage equipment.
 If you identify Palmer amaranth in one or more fields, what can you do this fall to limit movement of the seed?
 The following suggestions were developed by weed scientists in Illinois to help curtail the movement of Palmer amaranth seed.